 Fertilize as needed.
 If plants need fertilizer, they will look pale, flowering will slow, and vegetables will be less productive.

-- Use a natural or organic fertilizer weekly or biweekly.
+- Use a natural or organic fertilizer weekly or biweekly as necessary.

 - Related: How to Understand Fertilizer Labels, What is the Best Way to Fertilize Plants?